allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 title: Tracking Experiments and Visualizing Results
 ---

-While an experiment is running, and any time after it finishes, track it and visualize the results in the **ClearML Web UI**,
+While an experiment is running, and any time after it finishes, track it and visualize the results in the ClearML Web UI,
 including:

 * [Execution details](#execution-details) - Code, the base Docker image used for [ClearML Agent](../clearml_agent.md), output destination for artifacts, and the logging level.